Drama Glossary

 Glossary Results:

-The musical interval between acts of a play, musical, or opera.
+Music or a scene presented between the acts of a play or opera.